NotCoffee418/GoHtmxPgsql-Boilerplate/README.md

 You can still use `page.StructurePageData(data, nil)` without defining meta for between page and component, if the page loads the component as well.

 ### API Handlers
-API handlers are defined in `./handlers/api_handlers`.
-They are registered in `./config/handlers.go` alongside page handlers.
+They are registered in `./handlers/registration.go` alongside page handlers.
 API handlers should return JSON data.
 Included in the package is a structured API response outputting responses like so:
 ```json
 {